awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-export.md

 # Export<a name="data-wrangler-data-export"></a>

 When you create a Data Wrangler data flow, you can choose from four export options to easily integrate that data flow into your data processing pipeline\.
-Data Wrangler offers export options to SageMaker **Data Wrangler Job**, **Pipeline**, **Python code** and **Feature Store**\.
+Data Wrangler offers export options to SageMaker **Data Wrangler Job**, **Pipeline**, **Python code**, **Feature Store** and **Amazon S3**\.

-The following options create a Jupyter Notebook to execute your data flow and integrate with the respective SageMaker feature\.
+The following options create a Jupyter Notebook to run your data flow and integrate with the respective SageMaker feature\.
 + **Data Wrangler Job**
 + **Pipeline**
 + **Feature Store**
++ **Amazon S3**

 For these options, you choose one or more steps in your data flow to export\.
 When you select a step, all downstream steps are also exported\.
-For example, if you have defined seven consecutive steps in your data flow, and you choose to export the 7th step, code is exported to execute steps 1 through 7\.
+For example, if you have defined seven consecutive steps in your data flow, and you choose to export the 7th step, code is exported to run steps 1 through 7\.
 The Jupyter Notebooks automatically open when you select one of these export options, and you can run the notebook directly in Studio using a **Python 3 \(Data science\)** kernel\.

 If you select **Python code**, a Python file is created containing all steps in your data flow\.

-When you choose an export option that creates a Jupyter Notebook and you execute the notebook, it exports your data flow \(\.flow file\) to the default SageMaker S3 bucket for the AWS Region in which the data flow was created, under the prefix *data\_wrangler\_flows*\.
+When you choose an export option that creates a Jupyter Notebook and you run the notebook, it exports your data flow \(\.flow file\) to the default SageMaker S3 bucket for the AWS Region in which the data flow was created, under the prefix *data\_wrangler\_flows*\.
 Default S3 buckets have the following naming convention: sagemaker\-*region*\-*account number*\.
-For example, if your account number is 111122223333 and you are using Studio in us\-east\-1, your imported datasets are stored in sagemaker\-us\-east\-1\-111122223333\.
+For example, if your account number is 111122223333 and you are using Studio in us\-east\-1, your imported datasets are stored in `sagemaker-us-east-1-111122223333`\.
 In this example, your \.flow files created in us\-east\-1 are stored in s3://sagemaker\-*region*\-*account number*/data\_wrangler\_flows/\.

 **Important**
 If you do not use the IAM managed policy, `AmazonSageMakerFullAccess`, to grant AWS roles permission to use Data Wrangler, make sure you grant these roles permission to access this bucket\.
 See [Security and Permissions](data-wrangler-security.md) for an example IAM policy you can use to grant these permissions\.